tokawa-ms/live-video-analytics/utilities/video-analysis/deepstream/readme.md

 If you look at the lvaExtension module in the deployment manifest you will see that it exposes ports 80 and 5001 mapped to host ports 8080 and 5001 respectively.
 There are also two environment variables "MJPEG_OUTPUT" and "GST_CONFIG_FILE".
 MJPEG_OUTPUT means that the container will output a MJPEG stream from the GStreamer pipeline and [GST_CONFIG_FILE](https://docs.nvidia.com/metropolis/deepstream/dev-guide/index.html#page/DeepStream%20Plugins%20Development%20Guide/deepstream_plugin_details.html#wwpID0E04DB0HA) defines the DeepStream pipeline.

 To test the docker container you will need to create a graph topology with gRPC extension or you can use the sample topology named **grpcExtension.json** located in the **topology folder** and then create a graph instance based on that topology.
 You can do so using LVA on IoT Edge [C#](https://github.com/Azure-Samples/live-video-analytics-iot-edge-csharp) or [Python](https://github.com/Azure-Samples/live-video-analytics-iot-edge-python) sample code.
 Use the following JSON for operations.json.

+**Notes:**
+The default sampling rate is set to 20.
+The AI inferencing engine support up 20 frames per second.
+The default shared memory size is set to 100 please ensure not to reduce it below 75.

 ```JSON
 {